viet2715/Bi-CovaSC/README.md

-# A Few-Shot Learning Model with Multi-Scale Feature and Covariance Bi-Metric Learning for Bearing Fault Diagnosis
+# Bi-CovaSC: A Few-Shot Learning Model with Multi-Scale Feature and Covariance Bi-Metric Learning for Bearing Fault Diagnosis
-The Bi-CovaSC code: A Few-Shot Learning Model with Multi-Scale Feature and Covariance Bi-Metric Learning for Bearing Fault Diagnosis will be uploaded soon.
+The Bi-CovaSC A Few-Shot Learning Model with Multi-Scale Feature and Covariance Bi-Metric Learning for Bearing Fault Diagnosis code will be uploaded soon.